CheerfulUser/SynDiff/README.md

 Save the contents to the repository's location in a 'data' directory for scripts to call it.

 To-do:
-1) WCS - do later
+1) WCS - Look into DIA
-2) Add interaction with TESSCut
+2) Fix NaNs in PS images
-3) Identify sources in PS image (sextractor?)
+3) Identify sources in PS image (sep?)
-4) Track flux of sources to TESS pixels
-5) Determine masks and things
+4) Work out why the model PSFs don't seem to match up
+5) Optimise the fitting
+6) Make PS image scenes faster (rotate to match TESS PA)
+7) Get conversion from PS mags to TESS counts
+8) Create background models
+9) Do subtraction